peterwittek/ncpol2sdpa/README.rst

 Usage
 =====
+Documentation is available `online <http://peterwittek.github.io/ncpol2sdpa/>`_.
 The following code replicates the toy example from Pironio, S.; Navascues, M. & Acin, A. Convergent relaxations of polynomial optimization problems with noncommuting variables SIAM Journal on Optimization, SIAM, 2010, 20, 2157-2180.

 ::